zulip/zulip-mobile/docs/howto/build-run.md

 This can sometimes happen if you're using JDK 13 to invoke the build command (e.g., when calling `tools/run-android`, or `tools/test native`, or
-`android/gradlew -p android :app:assembleDebug`).
-You can check the version by running `java -version`.
+`tools/gradle :app:assembleDebug`).
+You can check the
+version by running `java -version`.
 It seems that upgrading to macOS 10.15 Catalina automatically upgrades Java to 13.